sebthom/dockupdater/docs/Options.md

 Work only with standalone container.
 To minimize application down time, we could create the new container before deleting the old.

 Warning: This feature doesn't work if you have exposed ports.
-We highly recommend to use a load balancer like [Traefik](https://traefik.io/) if you need to use exposed ports with docupdater.
+We highly recommend to use a load balancer like [Traefik](https://traefik.io/) if you need to use exposed ports with dockupdater.

-Self update of docupdater always use this feature.
-Can be override with the label `docupdater.recreate_first`.
+Self update of dockupdater always use this feature.
+Can be override with the label `dockupdater.recreate_first`.

 ## Notifications